SECTION 8 - INFORMATION FOR LANDLORDS

 Can the contract rent be increased during the term of the HAP contract if they owner's expenses increase?

 Yes, on the anniversary date of the lease, the owner may request an annual adjustment.
 Special adjustments may also be made to reflect increases in expenses from general increases in real property taxes, utilities, or similar costs.
 Special adjustments are permitted to the extent the owner can demonstrate that the increases have increased operating costs and are not compensated for by the annual adjustments.
-Because the tenant share is based on a fixed Payment Standard determined by the Housing Authority according to unit bedroom size, the tenant will generally pay the increased amount of rent.

 Common Myths about Section 8